waylonflinn/libris/README.md

 The real strength of this module is that it allows you to create reusable functions and include them in your Redis scripts.
 To get it working create a directory named `lib` inside your `scripts` directory.
 The contents of this directory will be concatenated and prepended to every Redis script.
 They must be valid lua code.

-Here's an example of what that might look like:
+Here's an example of what this might look like:

 	node-app